 You can help by reporting spills or any suspicious discharges to Olympia's stormwater system, streets, ditches, streams, and wetlands.
 To report spills or suspicious discharges, call 360.753.8333 (24-hour messaging is available).
 Anonymous calls are accepted.

 The Permit requires an ongoing program to reduce stormwater pollutants from runoff associated with new development, redevelopment, and construction site activities.
-Olympia's Stormwater Drainage Manual, adopted in 2005, fulfills most of the requirements of this Permit section.
+Olympia's Drainage Design and Erosion Control Manual fulfills most of the requirements of this Permit section.
 The City also provides a full range of permitting services for new development, redevelopment, and construction sites that are consistent with Permit requirements.

 The Permit requires an operations and maintenance (O&M) program designed to prevent or reduce pollutant runoff from municipal operations.
 The City has a comprehensive O&M program for all public lands including parks, streets, utilities, rights-of-way, and undeveloped areas.
 For more information see the Private Stormwater System Maintenance webpage.

 Contact Jeremy Graham at 360.753.8097 or email@example.com